seedstack/website/content/docs/seed/manual/index.md

 an exception will be thrown.

 {{% callout info %}}
-Launchers live in various Seed modules such as the `seed-cli` module, handling command-line-interface (CLI) applications or the `seed-web-undertow` module, providing an [Undertow](http://undertow.io/) embedded Web server.
+Launchers live in various Seed modules such as the [CLI module](cli), handling command-line-interface (CLI) applications or the `seed-web-undertow` module, providing an [Undertow](http://undertow.io/) embedded Web server.
 Without such module containing a launcher in classpath an exception will be thrown.
+If you have more than one launcher in the classpath an exception will also be thrown.
 {{% /callout %}}

 {{% callout tips %}}